 NAVEX Global's 2015 Ethics & Compliance Training Benchmark Report

-Robust ethics and compliance training programmes not only have the ability to help protect organisations from legal, financial, regulatory and reputational risk, they are also instrumental in creating a corporate culture that helps inspire ethical behaviour.
+Robust ethics and compliance training programs not only have the ability to help protect organizations from legal, financial, regulatory and reputational risk, they are also instrumental in creating a corporate culture that helps inspire ethical behavior.